openstack/openstack-manuals/doc/config-reference/source/tables/glance-http.rst

    * - **[glance_store]**
      -
    * - ``http_proxy_information`` = ``{}``
-     - (Dict) The http/https proxy information to be used to connect to the remote server.

-       This configuration option specifies the http/https proxy information that should be used to connect to the remote server.
+     - (Dict) The http/https proxy information to be used to connect to the remote server.$sentinal$This configuration option specifies the http/https proxy information that should be used to connect to the remote server.
 The proxy information should be a key value pair of the scheme and proxy, for example, http:10.0.0.1:3128.
-You can also specify proxies for multiple schemes by separating the key value pairs with a comma, for example, http:10.0.0.1:3128, https:10.0.0.1:1080.

-       Possible values: * A comma separated list of scheme:proxy pairs as described above

-       Related options: * None
+You can also specify proxies for multiple schemes by separating the key value pairs with a comma, for example, http:10.0.0.1:3128, https:10.0.0.1:1080.$sentinal$Possible values: * A comma separated list of scheme:proxy pairs as described above$sentinal$Related options: * None
    * - ``https_ca_certificates_file`` = ``None``
-     - (String) Path to the CA bundle file.

-       This configuration option enables the operator to use a custom Certificate Authority file to verify the remote server certificate.
-If this option is set, the ``https_insecure`` option will be ignored and the CA file specified will be used to authenticate the server certificate and establish a secure connection to the server.

-       Possible values: * A valid path to a CA file

-       Related options: * https_insecure
+     - (String) Path to the CA bundle file.$sentinal$This configuration option enables the operator to use a custom Certificate Authority file to verify the remote server certificate.
+If this option is set, the ``https_insecure`` option will be ignored and the CA file specified will be used to authenticate the server certificate and establish a secure connection to the server.$sentinal$Possible values: * A valid path to a CA file$sentinal$Related options: * https_insecure
    * - ``https_insecure`` = ``True``
-     - (Boolean) Set verification of the remote server certificate.

-       This configuration option takes in a boolean value to determine whether or not to verify the remote server certificate.
+     - (Boolean) Set verification of the remote server certificate.$sentinal$This configuration option takes in a boolean value to determine whether or not to verify the remote server certificate.
 If set to True, the remote server certificate is not verified.
-If the option is set to False, then the default CA truststore is used for verification.

-       This option is ignored if ``https_ca_certificates_file`` is set.
-The remote server certificate will then be verified using the file specified using the ``https_ca_certificates_file`` option.

-       Possible values: * True * False

-       Related options: * https_ca_certificates_file
+If the option is set to False, then the default CA truststore is used for verification.$sentinal$This option is ignored if ``https_ca_certificates_file`` is set.
+The remote server certificate will then be verified using the file specified using the ``https_ca_certificates_file`` option.$sentinal$Possible values: * True * False$sentinal$Related options: * https_ca_certificates_file